fahad0samara/node-E-commerce/README.md

 This repository contains the source code for an E-Commerce application built using Node.js, Express.js, MongoDB, and Mongoose.
 The application provides functionalities to manage products and categories, allowing users to browse, search, and purchase items.

+Access the application at [https://e-commerce0.azurewebsites.net](https://e-commerce0.azurewebsites.net) in your web browser.

 ## Features

 - **Product Management**: Create, read, update, and delete products.